 - To make the coating, mix vegan parmesan cheese and panko bread crumbs in a shallow bowl.
 Set aside.

-- Scoop out heaping 1 Tbsp amounts of dough (I used this 1.5 Tbsp scoop from Amazon) and form/roll into balls - about 15 total.
+- Scoop out heaping 1 Tbsp amounts of dough (I used this 1.5 Tbsp scoop from Amazon) and form/roll into balls – about 15 total (amount as original recipe is written // adjust if altering batch size).
 They can be fragile, so handle gently.